Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The clown loach from Sumatra and Borneo

-Tank size is not the only important thing to consider when it comes to clown loaches.
-There are a few different housing requirements that you need to meet for them so they will be happy and healthy.
+The tank size is not the only important aspect regarding clown loaches.
+There are a few housing requirements that you need to meet for them so they will be happy and healthy.

 Water Temperature

-Chances are almost 100% that you will need an aquarium heater for these fish because, unless you live in a very warm part of the world, you will never be able to maintain this water temperature.
-Get yourself an aquarium thermometer so you can keep the temperature within the acceptable range (with the warmer part of the range being the ideal).
+Chances are almost 100% that you will need an aquarium heater for the fish because, unless you live in a very warm part of the world, you will never be able to maintain the water temperature.
+You can buy an aquarium thermometer so you can keep the temperature within the acceptable range (with the warmer part of the range being the ideal).

 Water Hardness

-Clown loaches require their water to be on the softer side of things, as they do not do well in waters that have lots of dissolved minerals present.
+Clown loaches require their water to be softer since they do not do well in waters that have lots of dissolved minerals.
+Get a water testing kit and water conditioner, and aim to keep the water at a dGH level no above 12.

 Water pH